wavefrontHQ/docs/pages/doc/query_language_reference.md

 <a href="ts_exists.html">exists(<strong>&lt;tsExpression&gt;</strong>)</a>
 </td>
 <td>Returns 1 if any time series described by the expression exists.
 Otherwise, returns 0.
-A time series exists if it has reported a data value in the last 4 weeks.  </td>
+A time series exists if it has recently reported a data value, so that it hasn't become <a href="metrics_managing.html#obsolete-metrics">obsolete</a>.  </td>
 </tr>
 <tr>
 <td>